gnikkoch96/Python-Pomodoro-Timer-GUI/README.md

   <!--Explain why you made it-->
   <p> Pomodoro Timer GUI Python Vers. is a recreation of my Pomodro Timer GUI Java Vers.
 Since I have had some experience creating Swing GUIs using Java, I wanted to compare
       the differences between these languages.
 For the most part the framework I've chosen (DearPyGUI) and the Swing framework were entirely different.
 For example instead of actionListeners, we'd have to reference a callback method for the buttons.
-Also, we can generate multiple windows to appear at once with DearPyGUI whereas in the
+Also, we can generate multiple windows within one frame to appear at once with DearPyGUI.
+And above else I found it easier to create the GUI that I wanted with DearPyGUI as opposed to Swing. </p>
-      Swing framework is not the case.</p>

   <p> The reason why I chose DearPyGUI over other frameworks like Tkinter, QT, or Kivy is that it is open-source, I don't need to worry about the terms and conditions especially       for a small project like this, and it has a very active community (Discord and Reddit). </p>